-During September, we delightedly set out into Stanfree Valley on a mission to forage upon the fruits of autumn.
+Towards the end of August, we delightedly set out into Stanfree Valley on a mission to forage upon the fruits of (very) early autumn.
 The first of the pickings were blackberries, which we made full use of at home – Blackberry crumble is amazing using freshly gathered berries.
 Some berries were portioned up and directly frozen.

 On a walk over sunny banks, we collected a few pounds of Sloe berries for our winter beverage (Sloes, Sugar and Vodka).
 Some more, larger wild apples were accrued as unspoiled wind fall.